 I phone the one friend I can speak to on a night like this.
 Throwing scorn on the notion of resolution, we resolve to go gentler on ourselves and to meet soon.
 I ask her what she’s doing.
 She is loath to write a list but is in the middle of compiling two: one with the things from the past year she wishes to let go; the other with wishes for the coming year.
 Both will go up in flames in her tiny hearth in the hope that the former will be extinguished, and the latter just put out there.
 To the universe.
 She read about it somewhere.
 I hope the right list attaches itself to the stars, I say.
 She forgives my outburst of cheese and we say our goodbyes.

-An hour later, safely ensconced in our mini-snack stupor, we risk crossing the threshold of 2015 to the dulcet tones of Liam Neeson talking about his loose bowels.
-A quick flick to Jools striking up the band.
+An hour later, safely ensconced in our mini-snack stupor, we risk crossing the threshold of midnight with a quick flick to Jools striking up the band.
 Ten..nine..eight..

 Like the classic seasonal ending to a dodgy soap where the credits roll over the scene, my mind’s eye involuntarily pans those chief characters of my life in tonight’s episode.
 I see my mate with her knees tucked under her chin watching the flames go up; my parents dragging their grandchildren to their feet; my brother waiting to pick up a fare; my State-side friend with a few hours to go; another kicking back in the sun by way of good riddance; and even the odd blogger whose faces I wouldn’t recognise but who I’ve become immensely fond of nonetheless.
 The powerful round-ups of their year reverberate.